karlbenedict/GEOG485-585/GEOG485-585_syllabus.md

 You will use the GitHub [https://github.com](https://github.com) as the collaborative platform for developing and hosting your portfolio as you develop it over the term.
 We will review the process for setting up your GitHub accounts during the first class session.

 Portfolio Milestones
 ~	There will be 13 weekly milestones.
-While there are no formal weekly due dates for the milestones, you must keep up if you expect to successfully complete the course. *If you fall behind it will be very difficult to catch up*.
+While there are no formal weekly due dates for the milestones, you *must keep up* if you expect to successfully complete the course. *If you fall behind it will be very difficult to catch up*.
 I will evaluate your portfolio milestones at mid-term (40 points) and at the end of the term (40 points) for completeness, functionality, creativity and accuracy (i.e. correct answers for milestone questions when asked).

 Deep Dives
 ~	There will be 4 deep dive assignments during the semester.
 These will be small project-focussed activities that will be added to your portfolio and will reinforce the hands-on activities undertaken as part of the portfolio milestones.
 Each homework assignment will be worth an additional 25 points (100 points total).
-Evaluation of the deep dive assignments will also take place a mid-term and at the end of the class as part of the portfolio review.
+Evaluation of the deep dive assignments will also take place at mid-term and at the end of the class as part of the portfolio review.

 Peer Review
 ~	There will be 4 points during the semester that you will be asked to perform a peer review of specific components within the portfolios of your peers.
 Each peer review will contribute up to 5-points to your overall score for the course.
 The peer-review points you earn will be based upon the *substantive* feedback that you provide to other students as part of the assignment.
 I will review the peer-review procedures in more detail when we have our first peer-review activity.

 Exams
 ~	There will be two exams: a midterm and final.
-The midterm will be a take-home exam that will be released on Monday March 10 and due on Wednesday March 12 by the end of the class session.
-The final exam will be a take-home exam which will released on Monday May 12 and due on Wednesday May 14 by 5:00 pm.
+The midterm will be a take-home exam that will be released on Monday March 7 and due on Friday March 11 at 5:00 pm.
+The final exam will be a take-home exam which will released on Monday May 9 and due on Wednesday May 11 by 5:00 pm.
 Each exam will be worth 100 points (200 points total).

 While students are encouraged to collaborate in their work on their portfolio milestone and deep dive assignments, submitted work must be original and written and submitted by each individual student.
 Both exams will be individual - each student must complete their exam individually.
 All assignments and exams are open book and online resources may also be used in completion of the assignments and exams.
 BUT, again, all submitted work must be original and created by each student.